 The purpose of irrigation is to grow crops.
 Unlike some states in the Midwest, California does not receive enough rain to grow during the summer, rendering irrigation a necessity.
 The water that SSJID utilizes comes from the Stanislaus River watershed; water is stored in the reservoirs behind the Beardsley, Donnells, New Melones, Tulloch, Goodwin and Woodward dams and reservoirs.
 Irrigation season runs from approximately March 15 to October 15, depending on the weather and water supplies.

-The Department of Water Resources reported at the start of March that this will be a "critical dry" water year for the San Joaquin Valley.
 Water conservation is always important; we ask our growers to use care in monitoring their water usage, and make their best effort not to waste water or over water.

 SSJID Water Rights Explained

 SSJID co-owns with Oakdale Irrigation District (OID), water rights established prior to the enactment of the Water Commission Act in 1914 (also known as "pre-1914 rights") to divert 1816.6 cubic feet per second from the Stanislaus River from March 1 through October 31.
 The pre-1914 water rights were adjudicated and confirmed by a court judgment in 1929.
 The two Districts also jointly hold post-1914 rights for storage in Old Melones, Beardsley, Donnells, and Tulloch Reservoirs.
 Additionally, SSJID independently owns storage rights at Woodward Reservoir.
 SSJID and OID are parties to an operations agreement with the United States Department of the Interior which owns New Melones Dam and Reservoir.
 The agreement provides that the two Districts have rights to the first 600,000 acre feet of water that flows into New Melones Reservoir each water year.